jakehffn/lesser-doom/README.md

 There is a chance the program says something like
 > "SDL: OpenGL context could not be created!"

-In this case, that version of OpenGL is not supported on your machine; you can instead use software rendering by running the program with an additional environment variable:
+In this case, that version of OpenGL is probably not supported on your machine; you can instead use software rendering by running the program with an additional environment variable:

 `LIBGL_ALWAYS_SOFTWARE=1 ./lesser-doom`